The best takeaway POS systems for SMEs

 Suitability for your specific operation

-With that in mind, if you run a medium or larger sized restaurant, you’ll need a more advanced POS to support your needs like Toast or Lightspeed Restaurant.
+If you run a medium or larger sized restaurant, you’ll need a more advanced POS to support your needs, like Toast or Lightspeed Restaurant, whereas smaller collection or delivery-only eateries will need a budget-friendly POS, like SumUp or Square.

 Must-have features

-Having an online presence will also be important for takeaway businesses, so also be on the lookout for providers that also offer the capacity to build a website, such as Square Online.
+Having an online presence will also be important for takeaway businesses, so be on the lookout for providers that also offer the capacity to build a website, such as Square Online.

 Transaction fees